 Just because the Family Court did not award full custody in a judgment does not preclude the father from seeking a modification.
 The court has the power to award full custody to any parent after the judgment.
 For a complete modification of custody, that burden of proof is often a significant change of circumstances.
 That means the father must show there has been a significant change of circumstances.
 That change justifies the modification since the last court order.

 Our final thoughts on how a father can get full custody of his child

 No article can cover every scenario on how a father should get full custody of his child.
 We hope this article provided you with a general understanding of the subject.
 This article is not legal advice and does not apply to your specific situation.
-Use your common sense and immediately contact our family law firm if you have a matter in Orange County or in the select Los Angeles and Riverside courts we handle.
+Use your common sense and immediately contact our family law firm if you need help.
+We offer an affordable strategy session.